uzzielperez/uzzielperez.github.io/_posts/2021-9-12-FineTuningForThisWorld-HelpNotHelping.md

 --------------------------------------------------------------------------------

-In the next few weeks, I'll be recounting the things I've learned from my deep dive into psychedelic research, addiction, fringe treatments for people with trauma, rewiring and why targeted treatments aren't always the best way to go.
+In the next few weeks, I'll be recounting the things I've learned from my deep dive into psychedelic research, addiction, fringe treatments for people with trauma, polyvagal theory, rewiring, why targeted treatments aren't always the best way to go and my two cents on the "self-healers" movement.
 I'll be sharing stories (publicly shared, not personal ones that were shared to me), about people who had found themselves in "rock bottom" situations and had explored non-standard routes to be well and enjoy life once again.

 --------------------------------------------------------------------------------